ZacharyGeurts/AMOURANTHRTX/README.md

 Compile time decides your friendlies, hold tight for cheese wheels.
 We keep file sizes small for AI coding (~800 lines on the big one)
 Feel free to open issues for anything.
 Questions, comments, assistance.
 Complaints?
-Tell Grok to turn it into a Windows batch file or whatever or leave it.
+Tell Grok to turn it into a Windows powershell file or whatever or leave it.
 @ZacharyGeurts on X.
 Too good to be true?
 You can put a copy on your desktop and prove me wrong.
 Welcome to the community.